irmen/prog8/docs/source/syntaxreference.rst

         comma separated list of "<parametername>:<register>" pairs specifying the input parameters.
         You can omit the parameter names as long as the arguments "line up".
-        (actually, the Python parameter passing rules apply, so you can also mix positional and keyword arguments, as long as the keyword arguments come last)

 .. data:: proc_results